sromerodiaz-dc/sromerodiaz-dc/README.md

 # Santiago Romero - Student of: Multi-platform Applications Development at CFP Daniel Castelao
 ## About me

 I am a young student with a passion for both cybersecurity and software development.

-I finished my studies in Computer Network Systems Management and am currently learning Multi-platform Applications Development, from which I will be acquiring the following knowledge:
+I have completed my studies in Computer Network Systems Management and am currently learning Multi-platform Applications Development.
+From this, I will be acquiring the following knowledge:

 - Project on Multi-platform Applications Development
 - Development Environments